Credit: Kimberly Motos

 Credit: @jtran_photos

 Kettner Exchange’s hip, upscale venue prefers to scatter its wealth of culinary bliss across (literal) levels of award-winning architecture.
 You’ll find a club lounge, sports bar and terrace on the top floor.
 Underneath sits a cozy dining room with a two-way fireplace and hanging driftwood.
-Superior standouts among their globally-inspired small plates include bigeye tuna doused in a Makrut lime-soy marinade, suckling pig larb, foie gras French toast and grilled quail char sui—all ready to be paired with shaken cocktails, like the Post Water-Malone and Rice and Shine.
+Superior standouts among their globally-inspired small plates include bigeye tuna doused in a Makrut lime-soy marinade, suckling pig larb, foie gras French toast and grilled quail char sui.
+They’re all ready to be paired with shaken cocktails, like the Post Water-Malone and Rice and Shine.

 Location: Little Italy